vectorgrp/sil-kit/docs/index.rst

   * Event based synchronization according to lower bound event time

 * State handling to control and observe execution of the simulated system
-* System configuration from a single JSON file to specify the simulated including communication and synchronization needs
+* System configuration from a single JSON file to specify the simulated participants including communication and synchronization needs

-For getting started developing with the Vector Integration Bus, see the :doc:`quickstart guide <usage/quickstart>`
+For getting started developing with the Vector Integration Bus, see the :doc:`quickstart guide <usage/quickstart>`.

 .. _base-architecture: